-Ski bindings are often overlooked by the majority of recreational participants, however choosing the best ski bindings for your skis can make a huge difference on the hill.
+Ski bindings are often overlooked by the majority of recreational participants, however, choosing the best ski bindings for your skis can make a huge difference on the hill.

-There is only one method to ensure that your equipment is set up properly; take it into the shop.
+A ski binding must be correctly set up in order to ski optimally.
+If your equipment is not set up properly, then you run the risk of increasing injury when you’re on the slope.
+Simply buying high quality ski binds is not enough, you need to make sure it is installed properly.
+Sure you can read the instructions, but one of the best ways to ensure safety is by taking it into the shop.
 Although buying your equipment from a normal store may set you back far more than if you were to buy online, taking your new bindings to a qualified ski technician is a must –unless you have the appropriate skill set.

 Trust in those who know what you need

+Sure you can install your ski bindings yourself, but unless you know what you are doing, that is not a risk you want to take.
+Instead, you should opt to take them to a qualified technician.
 When the skis are in the shop, the technician will fit the bindings to your skis, essentially putting the binding on the actual ski.
 They will then move the heel piece so your boot fits your new bindings and then will set your DIN setting.

 Your DIN setting will be a number, probably between one and ten.
 The higher this number is, the more force needed to pop you out of your binding.

-The danger is if the DIN is set too low, the skier will be able to ‘walk’ out of their binding or there boot can be removed from the binding with little or negligible force.
+The danger is if the DIN is set too low, the skier will be able to ‘walk’ out of their binding or their boot can be removed from the binding with little or negligible force.

 Putting the pressure on the ski